rayen128/project/ds/30 oefen/yelp1/yelp1.md

 and cooked foods, or not keeping the establishment clear of rodents and insects.

-Download the data files for this assignment [here](Seattle_Health_Code.zip).
+Download the data files for this assignment [here](../yelp1/data/Seattle_Health_Code.zip).
 Note this file is quite large, so downloading it might take a while.
 Then, create a Python Notebook named `transformation_YELP.ipynb`.
+Also, unzip the file to see all its content.

 Get started by loading the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
 If you want to print the